wd15/extremefill/README.rst

 Requirements
 ============

-The main requirements is a working version of FiPy_ to solve the PDEs and PyTables_ to store the data in an HDF5 file .
+The main requirements are a working version of FiPy_ to solve the PDEs and PyTables_ to store the data in an HDF5 file.
 See `requirements.txt`_ for specific versions of dependencies used to run this package on the maintainer's system.
 The `requirements.txt`_ file is auto-generated so most of the packages listed are not necessarily required.
 If you are having issues with installation and missing packages this would be a good place to start looking.
-If the plots are not genrated correctly for some reason or latex errors are occurring, it might be work checking the maintainer's matplotlibrc_ file for clues on the correct latex packages to install and the correct matplotlib configuration.
+If the plots are not generated correctly for some reason or latex errors are occurring, it might be work checking the maintainer's matplotlibrc_ file for clues on the correct latex packages to install and the correct matplotlib configuration.